 Now, we get to packing:

 - Wrap the item carefully in bubble wrap.
-If your item has irregular shape - like a wine glass, for instance - then wrap individual parts of it in bubble wrap, if you must.
+If your item has an irregular shape - when shipping a wine glass, for instance - then wrap individual parts of it in bubble wrap, if you must.

-- Double wrap the whole item with an extra layer of to provide extra cushioning.If you have multiple glass items - like crockery or bottles - then wrap each individual item.
+- Double wrap the whole item with an extra layer of bubble wrap to provide extra cushioning.If you have multiple glass items - like crockery or bottles - then wrap each individual item.

 - Don’t wrap your items too tight, however - the aim is to just cushion your goods.
 If you wrap too tight, it can cause stress fractures or cracks, defeating the whole purpose.

-- Line up to 2 inches of the bottom of the box with tissue paper, newspaper or bubble wrap.
+- Line up to 2 inches of the bottom of the box with tissue paper, newspaper or bubble wrap to begin packing your fragile item for shipping.

 - Place your item in the middle of the box.
 If you have multiple items, then, use cardboard dividers, and place each item in one slot.